 Normal (or primary/ healthy) aging refers to age-related changes that are intrinsic, progressive, and universal (Krauss Whitbourne & Whitbourne, 2011).
 In other words, these changes include the inevitable deterioration of structure and function that are built into the hard-wiring of the organism, and include such changes as wrinkling of skin, graying of hair, decrease in muscle strength and bone mass.
 Of course, and as anyone can easily discern by observation, these changes can occur at different rates in different individuals.

-In terms of cognition, research has shown that healthy aging includes a balance between stable cognitive abilities and cognitive decline throughout the lifespan (Cognitive Skills & Normal Aging, n.d.; Salthouse, 2004).
+In terms of cognition (thinking ability including for example attention, information processing, reasoning) research has shown that healthy aging includes a balance between stable cognitive abilities and cognitive decline throughout the lifespan (Cognitive Skills & Normal Aging, n.d.; Salthouse, 2004).
 For example, some functions such as information processing speed (i.e. the speed with which we can process information) as well as the ability to maintain and manipulate information in our mind decline while others such as our verbal ability and knowledge store will improve with age.
 These cognitive changes, mentioned above (e.g. slowing of information processing speed), translate into everyday life experiences such as ‘losing one’s train of thought’ more frequently and difficulties retrieving information (also called tip-of-the-tongue phenomenon) or remembering new information.
 However, while cognitive decline may be inevitable for some cognitive components (i.e. processing speed) as we age healthily, these suggested changes will not interfere with successful functioning in everyday life.

 If such cognitive changes include greater difficulty than for others of the same age and level of education in domains such as short-term memory and reasoning, then a comprehensive clinical evaluation at a clinic specialized in aging or memory loss is indicated.
 Such evaluation will provide clarification as to the causal factors involved in the decline and help with prevention of further cognitive decline to a condition called Mild Cognitive Impairment (MCI).